Big Summit Prairie Loop (short)

 Home, home on the range, where the mustangs and the antelope play.

 That’s the tune you will be singing by this classic wild west ride.
 The route circumnavigates the Big Summit Prairie, a beautiful prairie deep within the Ochoco National Forest.
 This ride is best in late spring / early summer when the flowers are in full bloom, the grasses are green, the creeks are running full, and the antelope are perky.
+And if you haven’t been to the Ochoco National Forest, it’s just a gravel cyclist dream.
+Empty roads with beautiful views.

-The ride is “not too easy, not too difficult”.
+The Details: The ride is “not too easy, not too difficult”.
 In looking at the elevation profile you will see 3 distinct climbs, the first and third on pavement.
 The first climbs is the longest at 1500 feet over 8 miles.
 The gravel sector has 1 climb and 2 moderate descents.

 **Adventure / Gravel Route